phzao/develop-container/readme.md

 - oh-my-zsh and plugins:
   > autosuggestions, autojump, completions, highlighting,

-Stop installing and configuring your tools to development every time you change your computer, with this, your local machine don't need NodeJs and packages, Vim and plugins, Bash plugins and commands anymore.
+Stop installing and configuring your development tools every time you change computers, so your local machine will no longer need NodeJs, Python, Vim and custom Terminals.

 # Starting

 Let's start.
-I will clone this project inside my development folder:
+I will clone this project into my development folder:
   > /Users/phz

 Add this repo
   > $ git clone git@github.com:phzao/develop-container.git

-Now will be this way:
+Now it will be like this:
   > /Users/phz/develo-container

-I will rename the folder project to 'development':
+I will rename the project folder to 'development':
   > /Users/phz/development

 Build:
   > $ docker-compose up --build -d

-Go to container:
+Accessing:
   > $ docker exec -it -u dev development-machine zsh

-The container start inside the '/development' and is the shared folder with the your local host:
+The container starts within '/ development' and is the folder shared with your local host.
+Everything you put in that folder will be accessible in the container:
   > /Users/phz/development  = /development

 Inside this folder I will add all my projects: